 - Prescribing medication using the national Electronic Prescriptions Service (EPS).

 - Creation and update of a patient's Summary Care Record (SCR).

 - Electronic transmission via the GP2GP service of a patient's medical records between the old and new GP practices when re-registering.

 - Processing of patient application’s for a NHS Login account.

 - And other national services related to direct care.

-NHS Digital also processes PDS data to provide extracts of patient demographic data for the Secondary Uses Service (SUS), the Medical Research Information Service (MRIS), and the Master Patient Service (MPS) component of the Data Processing Service (DPS), all operated by NHS Digital.
+NHS Digital also processes PDS data to provide extracts of patient demographic data for the Secondary Uses Service (SUS), and the Master Patient Service (MPS) component of the Data Processing Service (DPS), all operated by NHS Digital.
 A range of reports is also available to relevant organisations through Spine Demographics Reporting Service (SDRS) to support the management of NHS services, including some health screening services; many of these replace data extracts previously provided from the National Health Application and Infrastructure Services (NHAIS), which manages patient registrations with GP practices.
 PDS data extracts may also be provided to external organisations for specific purposes subject to there being an appropriate legal basis and the relevant approval processes being followed.
 Disclosures of PDS data for secondary uses are recorded on the Data Release Register.